gdotdesign/elm-ui-website/public/docs/getting-started/adding-components.md

 ![Adding Components](/images/adding-components.jpg)

-But the number range component doesn't seem work right, it's value cannot be changed by dragging.That is because some components like this one need subscriptions (for mouse and such) and it needs to be wired in to our application.
+But the number range component doesn't seem work right, it's value cannot be changed by dragging.
+That is because some components like this one need subscriptions (for mouse and such) and it needs to be wired in to our application.

 To do that we need to add the following line:
 ```elm